-Messrs.
-Gaylord & Tucker : Being now on my way home to Buffalo, and abroad.
-I also saw specimens of the To sow wheat after corn, is very trying Italian, Spanish, French, German, and general purposes of the farmer are, Now, run your seed through a screen upon the whole, the very best animent as a man; and although I may be called an interested party, I may be permitted to also add "without prejudice, seen so often, that I have no doubts on and after a long, laborious, strict, and, I the subject.
+-and you may rest assured you will ment as a man; and although I may be called an interested party, I may be per-The effect of the blue-stone I have mitted to also add without prejudice, seen so often, that I have no doubts on and after a long, laborious, strict, and, I the subject.
 I'm willing to go before a sincerely trust, an impartial investiga-

 Berkshires in England are spreading sures you a beter "stand" and forces the very rapidly, and are also now taken to Scotland, Ireland, and other parts of the world.
 The name, consequently, as with us, has become very popular; and all sorts of impositions are there practiced as well as here, with grades and every imaginable breed.
-But the real true animal in shape, color, and quality, is precisely such as Mr. Hawes first imported here, saving one exception; and that is, a pig will now and then be cast after the model and color of the original breed; as figured in Lowe's Illustrations, viz., sandy or buff with waves or sports of black, and also black with some spots or waves of white; but the fancy of the people inclining to those more black, or a dark, rich, plumb color, just flecked with a little white, the lighter colored and buff ones have been constantly thrown out, till they breed with now and then a stray pig, as I have so often before explained in the pages of enquiry othe origin, nature and habits the Cultivator.
-For my part, I rather fancy a slight buff with the black, and I besides a slight flecking of the same on other parts of him; and I noticed that more or less of his stock was thus mark-
+But the real true animal mer, who haspursued this plan for many in shape, color, and quality, is precisely years, and he never been troubled with such as Mr. Hawes first imported here, gent's Park in London.
+He was upwards the fly, whil his neighbors, even those saving one exception; and that is, a pig who bought heir seed wheat from him, will now and then be cast after the model suffered by severely and that's what I and color of the original breed; as figured in Lowe's Illustrations, viz., sandy or buff Some famers recommend immersing with waves or sports of black, and also the seed for 0 or 15 seconds in boiling black with some spots or waves of white; water, befor rubbing it in the lime, as but the fancy of the people inclining to those more black, or a dark, rich, plumb color, just flecked with a little white, the lighter colored and buff ones have been constantly thrown out, till they breed with now and then a stray pig, as I have so often before explained in the pages of let me know their wishes on this head enquiry a the origin, nature and habits the Cultivator.
+For my part, I rather of the Hisian fly-whether it is "Cecid- fancy a slight buff with the black, and I sured, that ever with this produce, they found the largest hogs in the county so may safely compete for gain of flesh, in marked, after the old original.
+Wind. a given space of time, with Woburns, or sor Castle has a buff spot on one fore leg, any other breed that gentlemen may hapbesides a slight flecking of the same on other parts of him; and I noticed that more or less of his stock was thus mark-